Skip To Main Content

 Each year student speakers lead sessions at our Leadership Conference, Educator Showcases, and webinars.
 NEASC also holds an annual student conference with the collaboration of a steering committee of members of local accredited schools.

-The Student Connections Conference is held annually in March and brings together more than 650 students from across New England.
+The Student Connections Conference is held annually in March and brings together hundreds of students from across New England.
 This year the conference theme is “Lead out Loud” and the event will be held at Clark University in Worcester, MA.
 Student presentations focus on topics important to them and their peers and the change they wish to see and make in the world.

 Students have participated on panels and organized sessions for the NEASC Forum webinar series, a free webinar series accessible to all interested educators across the country and around the world.
 You can explore some of these sessions featuring student leaders below.